 Demand-side measures that seek to save energy are deemed less costly than supply-side approaches, such as building more power plants or deploying renewables.
 Another benefit is that energy can be conserved by anyone, provided they are aware of the need to do so.
 This means public awareness is critical to reduce energy intensity.

 Public communication through talks, art, and campaigns, supported by digital technology, can be impactful in promoting energy conservation.
 Creative use of communication tools can help emphasise the need to cut energy use now, resulting in the enhancement of life quality in the future.
 No energy conservation is possible without communication.
 It is time to spread the word.

-Nella Nabila is a communications officer at the ASEAN Centre for Energy (ACE).
-Arumdari Nurgianti is a data visualisation officer, Rika Safrina is ICT and Data Research Officer.
-Both are research analyst of the ASEAN Climate Change and Energy Project at the ASEAN Centre for Energy.
+Rika Safrina is an ICT and Data Research Officer, Arumdari Nurgianti is a Data Visualisation Officer, and Nella Nabila is a Communication Officer at the ASEAN Centre for Energy (ACE).
+Rika Safrina and Arumdari Nurgianti are also the team members of the ASEAN Climate Change and Energy Project.
 The opinions expressed in this article are the author’s own and do not necessarily reflect the opinions of institutions or organisations that the author may or may not be associated with in professional or personal capacity unless explicitly stated.

 This Op-Ed originally appeared in Eco Business, 13 October 2020.